MarvellEmbeddedProcessors/dao/doc/guides/tools/card_mgr.rst

 * ``card_image_version``

-    This command retrieves both rootfs and application version information from the DAO card.
+    This command retrieves both image and application version information from the DAO card.
     It provides essential version details that help users understand the current software versions running on the card, which is useful for compatibility checking, troubleshooting, and update planning.